rabbitmq/erlando/README.md

 #### The Mechanics of a Comma

-What follows is a very brief and mechanical introduction to monads.
+What follows is a brief and mechanical introduction to monads.
 It differs from a lot of the Haskell monad tutorials, because they tend to view monads as a means of achieving sequencing of operations in Haskell, which is a lazy language.
 Erlang is not a lazy language, but